 Sarah and Adam knew from the start that they wanted to progress from fostering to adoption.
 ‘There are still a lot of negative stereotypes and misconceptions around foster children,’ confirms Adam.
 ‘We completely respect that there are all kinds of wonderful foster carers and that not everyone wants to adopt.
 But we felt strongly that we didn’t want any child in our care to experience any stigma or exclusion, like not being able to be in the school photo because their name can’t be revealed.’

-‘It’s easy to forget I’m a foster carer because I love Justine and Toby as if they were my own flesh and blood.’
+‘It’s easy to forget I’m a foster carer because I love Justine and Toby as if they were my own family.’

 Sarah describes her experiences as a foster carer as a ‘dream run’.
 ‘Justine and Toby’s birth mother is really grateful for what we’re doing and we’ve had no difficulties there,’ confirms Sarah, ‘On a day-to-day basis, I forget that I’m a foster carer – in my heart and in my mind, I am Mum,’ says Sarah.
 ‘I love Justine and Toby so much and would move Heaven and Earth for them.
 Then I will hit a brick wall and it jolts me back into reality.’

 ‘The worst was when we had to take Toby to Sydney for medical treatment,’ recalls Adam.
 ‘He was in hospital for six days and we needed to get back home to look after Justine.
 When we rang the hospital to ask about Toby, we were told we couldn’t get any information because we weren’t his next of kin.
 The only way we could find out whether he was getting better or worse was to travel back to Sydney to see him or wait until we could get the information through Challenge Community Services.
 As biological or adoptive parents we would have been able to get that information straight away from the hospital.’